 1985 – 2006

-In the mid-80s, a graphic part was added to the text part.
+In the mid-80s, a graphic was added to the text.
 It is a castle located above the phrase “Walt Disney.”
 The film studio chose it as a fairy-tale symbol.
-The palaces are depicted as horizontal stripes and surrounded by a solid arch.
+The palaces are depicted as horizontal stripes surrounded by a solid arch.
 Above each tower, there is a triangular flag.

 2006 – 2011

-In 2006, developers proposed an emblem with a clear visualization of magical castles: the stripes disappeared, realistic details appeared, gates were widely open, and a falling star hints that the film studio fulfills most fairy-tale wishes.
-The word “Productions” was reduced using a new cursive font, and the inscription “Walt Disney” became slightly thinner.
+In 2006, developers proposed an emblem that visualizes magical castles: the stripes disappear, realistic details appear, wide-open gates and a falling star hints that the film studio fulfills most fairy-tale wishes.
+The word “Productions” is reduced using a new cursive font, and the inscription “Walt Disney” becomes slightly thinner.

 2011 – today

-The current version does not differ from the previous one, except for the inscription.
-Instead of the full version, a shortened one is used – only “Disney,” the name of the founder of the animation company.
+The current version is similar to the previous one except for the inscription.
+Instead of the full version, a shortened one is used—only “Disney,” the name of the founder of the animation company.

 The new emblem is adorned with towers, windows, balconies, and flags.
 An animated star leaves a long line in the form of an arch.
 But the creators did not stop there and, over time, added even more details.
 Thus, several festive fireworks and clouds expressed the brand’s magic.
 The castle, in turn, symbolizes romance, love, and fairy tales.